Carr1005/react-carousel-slider/README.md

 ## Usage

 We could render a <CarouselSlider> component with the `slideItems` prop which accepts an array of objects with the specific simple sturcture and keys in default style.
-If the slider doesn't show the image when you are testing with local images, make sure if you have do it in [right way](#loadingLocalImage).
+If the slider doesn't show the image when you are testing with local images, make sure if you do it in the [right way](#loadingLocalImage).

 ```jsx